 9. ESTIMATED REPORT DATE (ERD):

 The estimate is subject to change based on circumstances.
-For the majority of patients, we have a high confidence that yo’r patient's report will post by the Estimated Report Date (ERD)..
+For the majority of patients, we have a high confidence that your patient's report will post by the Estimated Report Date (ERD).
 Circumstances could change the ERD to be longer then the initial estimated date.
 Should you have any questions, please contact Customer Service.

 Top